jianhayes/jianhayes.github.io/_pages/about.md

 About Me
 ------
-**This is just a test page**.
-I'm Jianhang Xie, a graduate student from [School of Computer and IT](http://scit.bjtu.edu.cn/), [Beijing Jiaotong University(BJTU)](https://www.bjtu.edu.cn/).
-I received the B.Eng. degree in computer science and technology from BJTU, Beijing, China, in 2022.
+**This is just a TEST HOMEPAGE**.
+I'm Jianhang Xie, a graduate student from [School of Computer Science and Technology](http://cs.bjtu.edu.cn/), [Beijing Jiaotong University(BJTU)](https://www.bjtu.edu.cn/).
+I received the B.Eng. degree in Computer Science and Technology from BJTU, Beijing, China, in 2022.
 I am curruntly working toward a master's degree with BJTU.

 About Laboratory and Research
 ------